Définissez votre emplacement

-Located on a summit, Pride Mountain Vineyards is spread over 235 acres (95 hectares) and is surrounded by mountains, offering a stunning view of the countryside of Sonoma County.
-The estate blends in well with the natural surroundings.
-Pride Mountain welcomes you to a tour of their estate and the most popular attraction, the caves.
-These caves lie about 50 feet (15 meters) below ground and the wine is stored in them.
-Tours take place in the mornings and tasting sessions during the afternoons.
-Since county regulations require a prior appointment, it is advisable to reserve and confirm the tour.
+Located on top of a mountain, Pride Mountain Vineyards is spread out over 235 acres (95 hectares) and due to its vantage point, offers stunning views of Sonoma County.
+Offering exciting varieties such as Chardonnay, Merlot, Cabernet Sauvignon and more, the winery welcomes you to a tour of the estate and its most popular attraction, the caves.
+These caves lie about 50 feet (15 meters) below ground and the wine is aged in them in wooden casks.
+There are different, special, curated tasting sessions depending on location, so be sure to pick out your experience before visiting.

 If you want wine made out of your choice of grapes in small quantities—like maybe just a barrel, then Judd's Hill is the place you need to visit.
 The winery is owned and managed by Finkelstein family on the principle of 'small is beautiful.'
 They are quite happy to make wines on a made-to-order basis and according to customer specifications.
 They have a wine club where members have additional benefits and are invited to Judd's Hill events in Napa Valley.
 A combination of art, heritage, finest grapes and hand crafted wines is what Judd's Hill is all about.
 Picturesque and sunny, a visit to this winery is a great way to spend a lovely afternoon.